 Construction Contractors Board > Web site

 The Construction Contractors Board (CCB) protects Oregonians by preventing and resolving construction contracting problems.
 The agency licenses contractors, investigates complaints against licensees and penalizes unlawful contractors.
-It educates the public about how to avoid problems on construction projects and help mediate disputes between homeowners and licensed contractors.
+The CCB educates the public about how to avoid problems on construction projects and helps mediate disputes between homeowners and licensed contractors.

-The board was formed in 1971 as the Builders Board and currently employs about 60 people in its Salem offices.
-The CCB is governed by a nine-member board that is appointed by the governor and confirmed by the Oregon Senate.
+The CCB employs approximately 60 people.
+Enforcement officers and dispute mediators are deployed across the state.
+The board is made up of nine members appointed by the governor and confirmed by the Oregon Senate.
 Members represent different segments of the construction industry, the public and local government.

 General Email: email@example.com